Basic Rules of Differentiation#

 Rate of Change of Unit Price

-Penn State Learning has a weekly demand funciton for their calculators which is given by
+Penn State Learning has a weekly demand function for their calculators which is given by

 Step 2: Compute the derivative.